Amy Levin launched Breakthrough Campaigns in the Summer of 2019. She also is a partner at Benenson Strategy Group.

 Amy has a master’s degree in public policy from Harvard’s Kennedy School of Government and received a bachelor’s degree in applied mathematics from Harvard.
 She has also been commissioned a Kentucky Colonel.

-Patrick Toomey is a vice president at Breakthrough Campaigns with extensive experience using research to build campaign and communications strategies.
+Patrick Toomey is a senior vice president at Breakthrough Campaigns with extensive experience using research to build campaign and communications strategies.
 Patrick was part of the team that conducted the polling and message consulting for the Obama White House and has developed winning strategies for everything from tossup Senate races to progressive ballot initiatives in red states.

 He has worked with organizations like DSCC, DCCC, EMILY's List, SEIU, The Fairness Project, and State Policy Advisors to advance progressive candidates and causes across the country.